incrediblesound/story-parser/README.md

 Story Parser uses parser combinators to turn a simple text format into a JavaScript object.

 ## Example Story
 The main parser expects a series of numbered pages with options that each point to the number of another page.
 The dashes that separate the pages are optional.
-Pages that end the story must be terminated with the `(end)` keyword.
+Pages that end the story must be terminated with the `END` keyword.

 Input text:
 ```